 Clinical Management of Auditory Processing Disorders: Mediating, Moderating, and Confounding Factors (by: Lisa Guillory, AuD; Melissa Papesh, AuD, PhD)

-• This course will explore strategies to identify peripheral versus central cognitive factors that may contribute to auditory processing deficits, or complicate assessment and treatment of auditory processing dysfunction.
-Information will include strategies to reduce the influence of higher cognitive dysfunction, and avoid possible confounds associated with peripheral hearing loss.
+• This course explores strategies to identify peripheral versus central cognitive factors that may contribute to auditory processing deficits, or complicate assessment and treatment of auditory processing dysfunction.
+Information includes strategies to reduce the influence of higher cognitive dysfunction, and avoid possible confounds associated with peripheral hearing loss.